lillialexis/e3db/README.md

   accounts and performing interactive database operations.
 To use this you will need the JVM.

-- A Java SDK for connecting to E3DB and performing database operations from Java applications or web services.
+- A Java 8 or later JRE for connecting to E3DB and performing database operations from Java applications or web services.
+(Java 7 in general works, but certain versions of OpenJDK 7 do not support a recent enough SSL/TLS to use E3DB.)

 To obtain the E3DB CLI binary, download [e3db-0.5.3.zip](https://github.com/tozny/e3db/releases/download/0.5.3/e3db-0.5.3.zip).
 You can always find the latest binaries on our releases page at